hackerstech/astrology-conjuctions/README.md

 > ## NOTE: any three conjuctions matched or LORDS interchanged  in a chart that depicts vishkanya or red flag girl

 ## PRE marital conjuctions for red flag girls ( non virgin)
-> with testing date mentioned
+> with testing date mentioned https://t.me/+3-9nw9NiFXJlN2Y8 proof of concept

 [12-09-2026 19:45] ====: Venus in scorpio 4 mercury in libra 3rd house 10th house Taurus only